cnolan3/Cicada-16/HardwareSpec/Interrupts.md

 This is the default and simplest mode.

-- **Cartridge Header Flag**: The "Interrupt Mode" bit (Bit 7 of byte `0x0028`) is set to `0`. the CPU is hardwired to look for the interrupt vector table at a fixed location within the cartridge ROM: **`0x0060 - 0x007F`**.
+- **Cartridge Header Flag**: The "Interrupt Mode" bit (Bit 7 of byte `0x0028`) is set to `0`. the CPU is hardwired to look for the interrupt vector table at a fixed location within the cartridge ROM: **`0x0060 - 0x0079`** (26 bytes).
 - **Implementation**: The game developers place a static list of 16-bit addresses at this location in their ROM file.
 The interrupt handlers are fixed for the lifetime of the game.

 ### **Enhanced Mode (RAM-Based)**